benjamin-awd/StatementSensei/README.md

 export PDF_PASSWORDS='["pass123", "otherpw123"]'
 ```

-or otherwise store them in an .env file in the project root:
+or store them in an .env file in the project root:

 ```sh
 echo 'PDF_PASSWORDS=["foo"]' > .env